On our website you`ll find all information about Carnival in Rio de Janeiro.

 By the end of the 18 century the festivities were enriched by competitions.
 People would not just dress up in costumes but also perform a parade accompanied by an orchestra of strings, drums and other instruments.
 These ever more organized competitions became the main attractions of the Carnival in Rio de Janeiro.

-The parades were halted during World War II and restarted in 1947.
+The parades were halted during World War II and started again in 1947.
 By then the main competition took place downtown on Avenida Rio Branco.

 Carnival has gone a long way since it was brought to Rio, having become one of the biggest events in the World.
 One of the most important recent developments was that the biggest parade the Samba Parade moved from the streets downtown to the purpose-built Sambodromo.